natar-io/Papart-examples/apps/planetes/README.md

 The main file [planetes.pde](https://github.com/potioc/Papart-examples/blob/master/apps/planetes/planetes.pde) is almost the same as in SeeThroughOnePaper, plus a fiew variables for scaling the objects together.

-There is also one sketch per object you want to render, for example we have here earth.pde, moon.pde and sun.pde.
+There is also one sketch per object you want to render, for example we have here `earth.pde`, `moon.pde` and `sun.pde`.

-They match exactly the markers we printed ; in this situation : **one object rendered equals one .svg file and one .pde file**.
+They match exactly the markers we printed ; in this situation : **one object rendered equals one `.svg` file and one `.pde` file**.

 Each sketch file contains :
 - `setup()` and `settings()` methods